 National Priorities List: Why Fort Ord is a Superfund Site.

-Fort Ord is located in Monterey County, California.
-It was an Army combat training center since 1917.
-Portions of the former Fort Ord were used by United States Department of the Army (Army) units for maneuvers, target ranges, and other purposes.
 On February 21, 1990, Fort Ord was added to the National Priorities List because of groundwater contamination.
 A Federal Facility Agreement, as required under Section 120 of the Comprehensive Environmental Response, Compensation, and Liability Act, was signed by the Army with the U.S. Environmental Protection Agency, California Environmental Protection Agency’s Department of Toxic Substances Control, and the California Regional Water Quality Control Board and became effective on November 19, 1990.

 Fort Ord Federal Facility Agreement: The Army is responsible for the cleanup.